 When I have my son still living with me I have someone, even though he isn’t a good son, we still have time to chat and verbally idea here and there, make the day go by quick.
 After he left I’m just by myself I watch the clock not even tick, it take a day, a day longer than a month, a month longer than a year.
 And I feel really empty, I want to go outside and socialize with someone, have no one to turn it.
 I want to go shopping, I have no money, I want to do something I don’t have enough money.
 Even though I have a car, I have no money to put gas in it.
 So all these made me feel really sad and I just home alone, I have no one to be with and just staring at the clock, the window, the wall I feel really isolated from anyone else.
 (Sheng)

-The garden, without the garden I was sitting home distressing about things, but here I stays happy and I think that in the future it will give me a long happy life.
-(Aatma)

-Participants commonly stated that the garden has been a place to meet and discuss personal issues and stressors.
-The garden also fosters the opportunity for participants to connect with individuals from similar life circumstances and experiences, but also to develop meaningful relationships with others from different cultures.
 There are fewer services and therapists available for the greater need of immigrant and refugee clients within Fresno County, an issue found all over the nation primarily due to the lack of appropriate mental health services.
-(Fresno County Department of Behavioral Health, 2012) Findings suggest that Oopportunities to socialize, and process life circumstances, past events, and current hurdles appear important for participants, as well as the peer support they receive in the gardens.
+(Fresno County Department of Behavioral Health, 2012) Findings suggest that opportunities to socialize, and process life circumstances, past events, and current hurdles appear important for participants, as well as the peer support they receive in the gardens.